 Authorities in the region have begun to recognize that financial technology startups such as Kapital Boost can serve as an attractive alternative to traditional banking.

-The Malaysian central bank has started reviewing the regulatory framework needed to accommodate the growth of fintech, a sector that is starting to shake up the financial industry status quo.
+NEW IDEAS The Malaysian central bank has started reviewing the regulatory framework needed to accommodate the growth of fintech, a sector that is starting to shake up the financial industry status quo.

 The country has been exploring new opportunities in fintech.
 Early this year, it launched the Investment Account Platform, through which a group of six local Islamic lenders act as an intermediary for businesses looking for funding through the internet.
 Backed by 150 million ringgit in government seed money, these lenders evaluate the creditworthiness of borrowers before matching them with investors.

 Still, many involved in Islamic finance say it will take a while before even Muslims embrace such financing methods on a large scale.